The Ioto JSON parser is a high performance JSON parser, serializer and query engine.

 - Single and multiline comments are allowed and preserved

-The JSON engine returns results as static pointers into the in-memory tree.
-Results are returned as (const char) or (cchar) values and this saves having to duplicate strings.
+The JSON engine returns values as static pointers into the in-memory tree.
+Values are returned as const char (cchar) values and this saves having to duplicate strings.
 This reduces memory footprint and is much more efficient.

-It is important not to cast returned values to (char*) or to modify the referenced strings using "dirty" programming to break the (const char) typing protection.
+It is important not to cast returned values to (char*) or to modify the referenced strings using "dirty" programming to break the const typing protection.